-Although before this course, I already knew about the virtue of press freedom and the power of media.
-Just in writing this assignment, I suddenly felt that there should be a role for media in an economy and economic development since the media has just too strong power.
+Though I already acknowledged the virtue of press freedom and power of media, It was writing this assignment that made me feel that there should be a role for media in an economy and economic development since the media has just too strong power.

 It spreads new information and educate citizens.